 - Chris Driedger is on recall with Craig Anderson out serving as back-up to Andrew Hammond.
 Scott Greenham was summoned up from Evansville to take his spot.

-- Newly acquired Ryan Bourque played in his first game as a Bear joining his older brother Chris after five seasons with the Rangers Organization.
+- Ryan Bourque played in his first game as a Bear joining his older brother Chris after five seasons with the Rangers Organization.
 The move was made after Scott Gomez left to finish out the season playing in Ottawa.

 -Zack Stortini was scratched being a victim with the team having too many vets, as Keranen was inserted and his playing time in the SEL/AHL brought him over the limit.
 Now with Kostka up, he'll be able to return on Saturday against his former team, the Phantoms.